Contact Information

 By train.

 You can reach us by bus (see next chapter) from the trainstations of Ronse and Zottegem.
-You can reach Brakel (4.5 km from Boskanter) also by bus from the trainstations of Geraardsbergen and Oudenaarde.
+You can reach Nederbrakel (4.5 km from Boskanter) also by bus from the trainstations of Geraardsbergen and Oudenaarde.
 Zottegem, Geraardsbergen and Oudenaarde can be reached by a direct train from Brussels every hour.
+If you missed the last bus and have to be picked up by car, the nearest trainstations are Munkzwalm (if you come from Brussels or Kortrijk) and Lierde (if you come from Ghent).

 For travel direction, check the website of the NMBS.